U.S. Stocks, Bond Yields Fall on Trade Tensions

 By Gunjan Banerji

-U.S. stocks slumped Friday on escalating trade tensions after China said it would impose retaliatory tariffs on additional U.S. products and President Trump vowed to respond.
+U.S. stocks slumped after China said it would impose retaliatory tariffs on additional U.S. products and President Trump responded on Twitter, escalating the trade tensions that have rattled markets in recent weeks.

-The losses accelerated after President Trump fired off a series of Tweets in response to China's plan to impose tariffs on $75 billion more in U.S. goods.
+The S&P 500 dropped 1.9%, on track to give up its gains for the week.
+The Dow Jones Industrial Average fell 1.8%, and the Nasdaq Composite declined 2.2%.
+The losses escalated after President Trump responded to the tariffs later in the day.

-"We don't need China and, frankly, would be far better off without them, " he said on Twitter while ordering U.S. companies to start looking for alternatives to producing in China.
+President Trump responded to China's move on Twitter, saying, "We don't need China and, frankly, would be far better off without them."
+He ordered U.S. companies to start looking for alternatives to producing in China.

-The trade tensions overshadowed a highly anticipated speech from Federal Reserve Chairman Jerome Powell in Jackson Hole, Wyo.
+His comments came shortly after Federal Reserve Chairman Jerome Powell said uncertainty over trade policy was "playing a role in the global slowdown and in weak manufacturing and capital spending in the U.S."

 President Trump criticized Mr. Powell in Friday's tweets, saying "the Fed did NOTHING."